 If you don’t want to swim in the pool and you only want to get a picture, you can get the aerial picture below from street level when you are standing on Notts Avenue overlooking the pool.

-If you want to get pictures of Bondi beach with less people in, you’ll absolutely need to get here at sunrise.
+If you want to get pictures of Bondi Beach with fewer people in, you’ll absolutely need to get here at sunrise.
 Sunrises and sunsets here are particularly stunning.

-Walk to the far end of the pool and you will see some big rocks that you can easily climb up and from here you will have a lovely viewpoint of Bronte Baths and the beautiful Bronte Beach in the background.
+Walk to the far end of the pool and you will see some big rocks that you can easily climb up.
+From here you will have a lovely viewpoint of Bronte Baths and the stunning Bronte Beach in the background.

 DUDLEY PAGE RESERVE